advanced-computer-lab-2023/Mern-overflow-Pharmacy/README.md

 <details>
 <summary> Guests can </summary>

--   Sign in to my account
+-   Sign in to their account
 -   Sign up as a patient
 -   Request to sign up as a pharmacist
 -   Request to sign up as a doctor